tombatomba/OrganizationChanges/why.md

 - SSC operates as an internal service provider aligned with corporate IT strategy.

 - Supports digital transformation initiatives across the group.

+## Better Support and Collaboration

+- The SSC acts as a single point of contact for all daughter companies.

+- Common ticketing systems, knowledge bases, and SLAs make support predictable and transparent.

+- Encourages collaboration and knowledge sharing between subsidiaries.